Alternatives To Condoms | Smart Safe Choices

 It pays off knowing your options beyond traditional male condoms because life isn’t one-size-fits-all.
 Whether hormonal birth control suits your routine better than barriers like diaphragms or you prefer long-term solutions like IUDs or sterilization procedures depends on what fits your body and lifestyle best.

-Still remember that only barrier methods such as male/female condoms provide reliable defense against STIs alongside contraception.
+Still remember that barrier methods such as male/external condoms and female/internal condoms are the main contraceptive options that also help reduce STI risk.
 Combining approaches might be necessary depending on your relationship dynamics or health priorities.

 Choosing among alternatives to condoms requires weighing effectiveness rates carefully alongside personal comfort levels—and never underestimating honest communication with partners about sexual health risks involved.